sneakysneak/docs/pages/connector-authentication/google-v2.md

 ##  Google Partner Setup

 Google makes use of OAuth 2.0 for remote API access.
 You must register Cyclr with Google as your own Project to receive OAuth Client ID and Client Secret values to enable Cyclr to authenticate with Google.
-For your reference, Google’s own documentation for [Creating a Project and Credentials](https://developers.google.com/identity/protocols/OAuth2WebServer).
+For your reference, Google’s own documentation for [Creating a Project and Credentials](https://https://console.cloud.google.com/).

 ## Registering Your Application

-### Introduction
+### Create a Project

 Sign up for a Google account, or log into your existing account if you have one, then go to the [Google API Console](https://console.developers.google.com/) to create your Project and enable the relevant Google APIs.